Skip to content

 Variation parameter: predictive

-Supply temperature setpoint T_IN_SP
+Supply temperature setpoint Yes H_TRA_ST+SEC+T_OUT_SP Output

 Attributes Required Mapping info